-We generally do not collect product sales or other taxes on shipments of our goods to most countries in the world except mainland China, Hong Kong, United Kingdom, Australia and the United States.
+We generally do not collect product sales or other taxes on shipments of our goods to most countries in the world except United Kingdom, Germany, France, Australia and the United States.
 However, since we are deepening our penetration of geographic markets globally, we may be subject to tax regulations in other geographic markets.
 In addition, we may become subject to new regulations as regional and national governments may impose new tax laws or revise existing tax laws, especially with regards to Internet sales.